Showing posts with label 2015. Show all posts

 Stop the press!

-Late last night I came across an interesting post on AtariAge by Philsan concerning an unreleased game called Lupo Alberto.
+Late last night I found an interesting post on AtariAge by Philsan concerning an unreleased game called Lupo Alberto.
 This is a platformer that (I think) is based on a European comic or a TV show?
-Well, after 25 years of lurking in unreleased hell, the ST version finally gets to see the light of day (now listed on AtariMania)
+Well, after 25 years of lurking in unreleased hell, the ST version gets to see the light of day (now listed on AtariMania)

-Gameplay is tricky for such a cute-looking platformer so I imagine lots of frustration ahead of me but I'm delighted we have a game rescued and I'm looking forward to giving Lupo a proper run for its money tonight!
+Gameplay is tricky for this cute platformer so I imagine lots of frustration ahead of me.
+I'm delighted we have this rescued and I look forward to giving Lupo a proper run for its money tonight!

 Update: during a game press CTRL and type: otrebla.
 Thanks to Luca Stradiotto!!